 So Fresh, So Clean: Kimpton’s Approach to Clean

-I was so happy to see HVZ took extra safety precautions during these uncertain times.
+I was so happy to see KHVZ took extra safety precautions during these uncertain times.
 There was signage everywhere to wear your mask, use hand sanitizer, and even to stay 6′ apart.

 I know this is minute, but I really appreciated the signage in this hotel.
 Rose and I have stayed numerous hotels and resorts and would wander around until someone could assist us.
 This hotel’s signage directed you in the perfect way to all hot spots.
 The little sayings are also super cute!